blinkbitcoin/blink-for-woocommerce/docs/future-work.md

 spec would still pass with the browser replaced by `curl`, it belongs in another tier.

-**One loose thread.** The end-to-end site converts the order total through Blink's real public rate endpoint, so the suite depends on the network.
-It has not been a problem, but a scripted rate would make it hermetic.
+**Closed since.** The end-to-end site used to convert the order total through Blink's real public rate endpoint, so a required check depended on a third party being up and the amounts moved with the market.
+The harness now fixes the rate at 100,000 sat per unit through the `blink_service_satsRateProvider` filter, and the first spec asserts the invoice is for exactly `lnbc10m` -- so if the real endpoint is ever reached again, that assertion fails rather than the suite going quietly non-hermetic.

 ## 15. Cover `WcOrderRecord` and `BlinkApiSatsRateProvider` directly

-Both are in the gated namespaces and are currently covered only incidentally, through tests aimed at other classes.
-They deserve their own tests, or the gate will fail the moment an unexercised branch appears in either.
+**Done.** `BlinkApiSatsRateProvider` has its own unit tests; it had been covered only incidentally, and the gate found it at 0% once the coverage job could actually finish. `WcOrderRecord` is exercised throughout the integration tier and is at 100%.

 ---